RPM Build

 This section describes how to unpack the compressed packages so that they can be built.
 Normally this section includes two macros:

-macro is used to apply patches to the original source.
+%setupmacro is used to unpack the original sources.%patchmacro is used to apply patches to the original source.

 %build

-macro is used to automatically invoke the correct options.
+%configuremacro is used to automatically invoke the correct options.

 %install